livekit-examples/rover-teleop/README.md

 - The main screen displays the rover camera feed when connected
 - Tap the `Start/Stop` button on the top left to enable/disable tele-op.
 - Tap the `Mute/Unmute` button on the top right to enable/disable streaming audio from local microphone.
 This is not used for anything currently.
+- The left thumbstick Y axis controls the throttle on the rover, pushing forward on the stick will cause the rover to drive forward, pulling back will reverse.
+- The right thumbstick X axis controls steering proportionally.

 ### Requirements